wix-incubator/wix-code-mls/README.md

    * `sync` - should this table (for this resource and class) be synced to the Wix Code website?
    * `syncImages` - should we attempt to sync images for this resource / class?
 As some resources do not have images, trying to sync images will only slow down the integration and report some errors.
 It will not prevent the integration from working.
    * `filter` [optional] - optional filter to limit the sync to only a part of the MLS table.
 Read more at [schema](schema.conf.md).
+   * `noPaging` [optional] - optional indicator for not using paging (skip and limit) for servers who do not support paging
    * `wixCollection` - the name of the collection in the Wix Code site to sync the data into.
 You can change this name.
    * `overrideGetImagesUrl` [optional] - filename for an alternative strategy to get resource images.
 Read more at [schema](schema.conf.md), [images](images.md).
    * `alternateImageObjectType` [optional] - the object type to use with getObject operation for getting image URLs.
 The default value is `Image`.